RediSearch/RediSearch/docs/Commands.md

     If **{num}** is set to 0, the index will not have stopwords.

+* **MAXTEXTFIELDS**: For efficiency, RediSearch encodes indexes differently if there are less than 32 text fields.
+This option forces RediSearch to encode indexes as if there were more than 32 text fields, which allows you to add additional fields (beyond 32) using `FT.ALTER`.

 * **SCHEMA {field} {options...}**: After the SCHEMA keyword we define the index fields.
 They can be numeric, textual or geographical.
 For textual fields we optionally specify a weight.
 The default weight is 1.0.